How To Protect Your Boat And Trailer From Theft

 One thing I thought would not be worth it but turned out to be useful was putting a door sensor on my dock gate.
 Whenever someone opened the gate, I would get an alert on my phone.
 The gate is only opened when going to the boat, so it’s a good first clue something is not right.

-I went with this door sensor because of its range (Amazon Link Ad), but you need the hub for it to work.
+I went with this door sensor because of its range (ad), but you need the hub for it to work.
 With the hub, I can also add other things like a temp sensor to the inside of my boat engine compartment to warn me when it gets below 32F, so I can winterize my boat.